Islamic State keeps up Syrian oil flow despite U.S-led strikes

 “We are the ones on the ground and know how to move across our land.
 They won’t stop us for going on to earn a living for our families unless they bomb the hell out of us,” he said.

-A large trailer carrying 30,000 liters of Islamic State-supplied crude can make $4,000 profit in just one journey lasting a few days, traders say.
+A large trailer carrying 30,000 litres of Islamic State-supplied crude can make $4,000 profit in just one journey lasting a few days, traders say.

 Traders say they can double returns by squeezing at least 20 barrels, worth around $400, on the back of a Kia pickup.